-A new car dealer can sometimes make a contribution to the minimum deposit payment required under a finance agreement as part of a promotional or marketing campaign.
-This will help reduce the cost of your finance, but will be subject to your being approved for, and taking out, the finance agreement where the deposit contribution applies.
+A new car dealer can sometimes make a contribution to the minimum deposit payment required under a finance agreement as part of a promotional or marketing campaign; with new cars these are often paid for by the manufacturer.

 Depreciation refers to the extent and speed of the loss of value, and some cars will depreciate much quicker than others.

 This is a charge for setting up the finance agreement and issuing the documents.
 The cost will be included in the total amount payable and taken into account when calculating the Annual Percentage Rate (APR).
 See also Administration Fee.

 This is when a customer pays off a finance agreement before the agreed term is completed.
 By doing so the customer may save on the interest that would have been charged for the remainder of the agreement.

 Equity refers to the difference between the agreed market value of the car and the loan balance left to pay.
 If the market value of the car is higher than the outstanding finance, then the customer has equity in the car.
 If it is lower, the term ‘negative equity’ is often used.

 This is the last repayment to be made under a finance agreement, and can include a voluntary option to purchase fee (under a hire purchase agreement) or a balloon payment (typically under a Personal Contract Purchase or Lease Purchase agreement).